Volorf/XR-Emitter/README.md

 <img src="media/xr_emitter_events.gif" width="600">

-# How to setup it
+# How to set up it
 Assume that you already set up XR Toolkit and added XR Rig to your scene.

 1. Import `XREmitter.unityasset` into your project;